ymentha14/FromAdamtoW/README.md

 ### Image classification
 [MNIST dataset](http://yann.lecun.com/exdb/mnist/)
 28x28 greyscale images of 60000 training handwritten digits from 0 to 9, with a test size of 10000 images.
+The train and test split has been kept to 6/7, to resemble the original MNIST settings (60000 training images and 10000 validation ones).

 ### Speech classification
 [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/start.html)